GroceryFamily/BackEnd/README.md

 ## Cache

-It seems like a good idea to use [GitHub LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage) for our cache, so we can reuse it in tests.
-The installation and configuration instructions can be found [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) and [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage) respectively.
+It seemed like a good idea to use [GitHub LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage) for our cache, so we can reuse it in tests.
+However, the bandwidth limit is just meager, and it turns out that the better solution is to keep the scraped data as regular repository files.

 ## Secrets